Lok Darshan Regmi

-Lok Darshan Regmi (Nepali: लोकदर्शन रेग्मी; born 16 November 1966) is a Nepali civil servant and diplomat who is currently the [Ambassador of Nepal to the United States.
-He previously served as the Chief Secretary of Nepal (2017–2020) and as the Ambassador of Nepal to the United Kingdom (2021).
+Lok Darshan Regmi (लोकदर्शन रेग्मी; born 16 November 1966) is a Nepali civil servant and diplomat who is serving as the Ambassador of Nepal to the United States since 2025.
+He previously served as the Chief Secretary of Nepal from 2017 to 2020 and as the Ambassador of Nepal to the United Kingdom in 2021.

 Early life and education

 Regmi was born on 16 November 1966 in Syangja District, Nepal.
 He earned a Master’s Degree in Public Administration from Tribhuvan University.

 Career

 Regmi entered the civil service in 1995 and has held several important posts, including: